filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow7](workflow7.png)

 You can proceed to customise QMK using the [Userspace guide](https://docs.qmk.fm/#/feature_userspace) with the [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) web-based editor.
+Keymaps for any additional keyboards must be retained in json format, and appended to the `keyboard:` matrix list of `build.yml`.
+Custom source codes can be added into C files (e.g. `source.c`) that are appended into `rules.mk` (e.g. `SRC += source.c`).